vazovn/galaxy-posix-upload-solution/README.md

 ### Permissions on data directories

-	All the Galaxy users are members of `ec01-galaxy-group`.
+	All the Galaxy users are members of `ec-galaxy-group`.
 	Make the directories :

 		/cluster/galaxy-test/data/files